 2019-2020 Blackburn Elementary School Junior Master Gardeners

-The 2019-2920 program of Junior Master Gardeners came to a premature close due to the declaration of a public health emergency due to the Covid-19 pandemic.
+The 2019-2020 program of Junior Master Gardeners came to a premature close because of the declaration of a public health emergency due to the Covid-19 pandemic.

 2018 – 2019 Lumpkin County Elementary School Diggin-It Garden Club